What Happens if I Withdraw from the Semester (Drop All Classes)?

 To Withdraw from the Semester (Drop All Courses)

 Students wanting to withdraw from the semester (drop ALL courses for the semester) must do so at the Dean of Student's Office.
-Dean of Student's Office Withdrawal Information
+Dean of Student's Office Withdrawal Information.

-Students wanting to withdraw from the semester (drop ALL courses for the semester) PRIOR to the first day of the term, can do so via their myUNT portal.
+Students wanting to withdraw from the semester (drop ALL courses for the semester) PRIOR to the first day of the term, can do so via myUNT portal.